Tired of sore muscles? Try these post workout recovery tips to give your body some much-needed relaxation and relief.

-We often hear that when we have muscle injuries, ice is the best solution.
-According to the most recent research, heat application seems to be most effective.
+We often hear that ice is the best solution when we have muscle injuries.
+According to the most recent research, heat application seems to be the most effective.
 Why?
-Using a hot compress or sitting in a sauna promote influx of blood to the inflamed area, speeding up its healing.
+Using a hot compress or sitting in a sauna promote the influx of blood to the inflamed area, speeding up its healing.

 When muscles become inflamed and littered with micro-tears (a normal process of training), waste is produced.
-Heat helps to eliminate those byproducts.
+The heat helps to eliminate those byproducts.

 Recovery isn’t the easiest thing to deal with, especially when soreness and pain get in the way of everyday activities.
 With these strategies, you can help your body recover faster and prevent sore muscles so you can get back into the gym that much sooner.
-But don’t forget — rest days and relaxation are also an important part of recovery!
+But don’t forget — rest days and relaxation are also important to recovery!